The Battle for Gender Equity in Athletics in Elementary and Secondary Schools

 Girls Face Inequities Nationwide.

 - Arizona: In 2010, the National Women’s Law Center filed an administrative complaint challenging girls’ lack of opportunities to play sports in Deer Valley Unified School District in Arizona.
-During the investigation of the case, the district decided to add girls’ badminton, and the result demonstrated that, “if you build it, they will come.”
+During the investigation of the case, the district decided to add girls’ badminton, and the result demonstrated that, “If you build it, they will come.”
 All five schools in the district easily fielded teams, with four teams having over 20 girls show up for tryouts.
 At the end of the first season, many coaches noted the enthusiasm of the girls and expressed optimism about the continued growth of the sport next season.

 - Florida: In 2009, in an effort to save money, the Florida High School Athletics Association implemented cuts in the numbers of games scheduled for teams statewide.
 The association specifically spared football from any cuts, however, ensuring that girls would shoulder a greater burden of the reductions.
-After parents sued, the FHSAA responded by claiming that the cuts were not discriminatory because football is technically a co-ed sport, even though only eight of the state’s 40,400 football players are girls.
+After parents sued, the FHSAA responded by claiming that the cuts were not discriminatory because football is technically a co-ed sport, even though only eight of the state’s 40,400 football players were girls.
 While the FHSAA reversed its scheduled cuts as a result of the successful Title IX complaint, individual districts have stated publicly that they will nonetheless limit their games in the same manner, thereby disproportionately disadvantaging female students.

 - North Carolina: In 2009, parents at a high school in Richmond complained that the boys’ baseball team had exclusive access to the only baseball field with lights, while the girls were forced to cut games short after playing on an unlit field.
 There were also complaints that boys’ teams received greater publicity through local radio advertisements.
 In response to a Title IX complaint, the District agreed to begin building a comparable field for the girls’ softball team.